 As part of this discussion, we need to answer a common question – what’s the difference between stock and broth?
 The terms are used interchangeably, as if they were the exact same thing.
 Yet, there are differences, and you might sometimes choose one type over the other.

-Is Chicken Broth Good For Your Health?
+Is Chicken Broth Good For You?

 - Chicken Broth Versus Chicken Stock